ao9000/sc4002_g24/README.md

 Run `simple_rnn(2c)` with the datasets cells first and then run each section separately.
  1. Max Pooling: 74.86%
  2. Mean Pooling: 74.11%
- 3. Concantenation Pooling: 75.05% (This uses a concatenated method between last hidden representation, max and mean pooling)
+ 3. Concatenation Pooling: 75.05% (This uses a concatenated method between last hidden representation, max and mean pooling)
  4. Attention Layer: 74.95%

 Part 3: